Frequently asked Questions about Radiation Protection

 People aren’t all the same and unless we ask them, we can’t be sure everyone gets the same opportunity to receive safe care.
 The objective of the guidance is to support services to deliver inclusive care.
 This means no person should be at risk of being irradiated during pregnancy.

 The guidance and the IPS form serve to ensure no person who may be pregnant is excluded.
-You may wish to continue with an existing procedure but, as with the measures recommended in the guidance, it should afford no less protection to any one individual.
-Unless you are already asking all patients in your defined local risk group then there is still a risk of accidental fetal exposure.
+You may wish to continue with an existing procedure.
+As recommended in the guidance, the procedure should not discriminate an individual or group of individuals with protected characterstics.

 The recommendations in the guidance are to ensure the way we practice and the care we give is equal for everyone.
 Equity means ensuring there is opportunity for all individuals to access the same level of care.
 We do not believe the recommendations disadvantage any group.
 The pilot studies did not report that patients felt disadvantaged or offended by being asked about the possibility of pregnancy where it was appropriate to do so.